What is Crypto Margin Trading and How Does It Work?

 • Keep dropping, and you’ll hit your liquidation price

-This isn’t academic; this is what we see from real users every day using our calculators.
+This isn’t academic.
+It is the pattern we see from real users every day when they run their trades through our calculators after the fact.

-In fact, our internal data shows that traders who don’t check their liquidation price are 5x more likely to blow up their margin account.
+Our internal data shows that traders who never check their liquidation price are far more likely to drain their margin account completely.

 Step 4: Avoid the Trap Most Traders Fall Into